Nicop06/url-shortener/README.md

 ```
 $ ab -n 100000 -c 50 http://localhost:9090/2AAAAAA
-Requests per second:    10699.77 [#/sec] (mean)
+Requests per second:    10069.60 [#/sec] (mean)
-Time per request:       4.673 [ms] (mean)
+Time per request:       4.965 [ms] (mean)
 ```

 Then using haproxy:

 ```
 $ ab -n 100000 -c 50 http://localhost:8080/2AAAAAA
-Requests per second:    5893.32 [#/sec] (mean)
+Requests per second:    8688.72 [#/sec] (mean)
-Time per request:       8.484 [ms] (mean)
+Time per request:       5.755 [ms] (mean)
 ```

 In both cases, we have more than 1000 requests per second.

-Running all backends on a single machine leads to performance degradation when using haproxy.
-This degradation might be due to the delay introduced by the load balancer to the requests.
-A single backend is able to use all core of the machine, yielding better performance than multiple backends behind a proxy.
+Using a load balancer on the same machine than the backends does not yield any improvement.
+It even reduces slightly the throughput.
+The ideal architecture is to have one machine for the load balancer and one backend per server.
+Also, in this use case, Redis is not bottleneck as it is not even used thanks to the presence local cache.